jordyorel/orus-lang/README.md

 interpreter tier.
 Signing with the entitlement is required any time you want to exercise native JIT code on Apple Silicon.

+### JIT coverage status

+The tiered compiler is still evolving and does not yet replace the interpreter for every Orus feature.
+The current roadmap keeps the JIT focused on the hot numeric loops and mixed boxed workloads that already translate, while the exit criteria tracking 3–5× speedups and fully GC-safe execution remain unchecked in `docs/ROADMAP_PERFORMANCE.md`.
+The benchmark corpus now keeps the FFI ping/pong harness in translator coverage—the tiered compiler lowers `OP_CALL_FOREIGN`, and the regression suite mirrors the benchmark loop to keep the path exercised.
+Runtime uplift is still tracked in `docs/ROADMAP_PERFORMANCE.md`, but foreign-call heavy programs can now translate instead of bailing out on an unsupported opcode.

 ## Installation